 The PHEAF device was categorized as passing if the measured capture effectiveness was 99.97% or greater in accordance with NSF/ANSI 49.
 In order to calculate the effectiveness of the PHEAF device, the photometer reading is divided by 27, and the result subtracted from 1 and then multiplied by 100 to make it a percentage.
 For example, if the photometer reading was 0.0027 mg., then the effectiveness of the PHEAF device would be 1- 0.0027/27 or 99.99%.

-When the aerosol generation rate calculated by hotwire anemometer the percent particle penetration was weighted to calculate capture effectiveness.
+When the aerosol generation rate was calculated by hotwire anemometer, the percent particle penetration was weighted to calculate capture effectiveness.
 For each filter sector, effectiveness was determined by subtracting the weighted average concentration of aerosol penetration from the known challenge concentration and then dividing that by the challenged concentration.
 The weighted average concentration of aerosol penetration was determined by multiplying the percent particle penetration by the sector’s velocity and dividing by the average velocity of the 9 filter sectors.

 Ambient concentration of particles sized between (indicate range of photometer) were estimated with the photometer.
 DESCRIBE HOW THE PHOTOMETER ESTIMATES BACKGROUND WHEN ITS READINGS ARE INDICATED AS A PERCENT OF A KNOWN AEROSOL .NOTE THAT SEVERAL BACKGROUND VALUES EXCEED 1.